Sway introduces a powerful feature: configurable constants. When creating a contract, you can define constants, each assigned with a default value.

 }

-During contract deployment, you can define new values for the configurable constants.
-This is achieved as follows:
+During contract deployment, you can define new values for any/all of the configurable constants.
+The example below shows setting of one configurable constant, while the others will have default values.

 const configurableConstants = {